erikaheidi/guardcraft-server/README.md

 ## Using the Image

 The following command will run an ephemeral Minecraft Java server with default settings.
-This will create a world in survival mode with difficulty set to "normal", and a random world seed.
+This will create a world in survival mode with difficulty set to "normal", and a random world seed, using the latest version of the Minecraft server.
 The port redirection will make the server available at `localhost:25565` in the host machine.

 ```shell
 docker run --rm -p 25565:25565 ghcr.io/chainguard-dev/guardcraft-server:latest